 As education institutions continue their digital transformation journey, the importance of institutional data analytics is becoming clear.
-To keep up with the ever-evolving industry, institutions need to be utilizing their available data resources.
+To keep up with the ever-evolving industry, institutions need to be utilizing their available data resources and generating actionable insights to boost performance.
 This is crucial for operational efficiency, productive student services and informed strategic decisions.

 As presented in the EDUCAUSE Top 10 IT Issues 2023, data and analytics are “indispensable” to HEIs.